-After Mexican and perhaps Italian, Thai food is one of my all time favourite loves.
-The cuisine is just bursting with flavour and has the right balance of sweet, salty and chilli heat that seems to set my taste buds alight.
-Curries tend to be my go-to meal when I fancy something Thai inspired with lots of stir-fried veg and brown rice or noodles – the ultimate Friday night treat and the perfect way to end a busy week.
+After Mexican and maybe Italian cuisines, Thai cuisine is one of my all-time favourites.
+The food is overflowing with flavour and has the perfect combination of sweet, salty, and spicy heat to set my taste buds on fire.
+When I want something Thai-inspired, I make curries with loads of stir-fried vegetables and brown rice or noodles – the best Friday night treat and the ideal way to finish a busy week.

-It would be wrong and ignorant of me to assume that the extent of Thai cuisine consists only of curries, but that is what I automatically think of when I want to cook something from that part of the world.
-I obviously need educating in the art of Thai food and would love to visit the country one day and feast on all of their wonderful authentic and local foods.
+It may be incorrect and naive of me to say that Thai cuisine is exclusive to curries, but that is what comes to mind when I want to prepare something from that region of the world.
+I clearly need to be educated in the art of Thai cooking, and I’d love to visit the country and sample all of their wonderful authentic and regional cuisines.

-This particular recipe was born out of a late dinner and wanting something light to eat after a very big lunch that had left me feeling full a few weeks ago.
-After checking the light bites section on the hotel restaurant menu, I decided to try the ‘soup of the day’ that just happened to be a cauliflower soup.
-I loved the soup, so simple and very creamy, but I thought it could do with changing up a bit and could be made more exciting, hence this recipe that I’m sharing with you today.
+This recipe came about as a result of a late dinner and a need for something light to eat after a large lunch that had left me feeling stuffed a few weeks before.
+I opted to pursue the ‘soup of the day,’ which happened to be a cauliflower soup, after reviewing the light bites portion of the hotel restaurant menu.
+I liked the soup because it was basic and smooth, but I figured it could be spiced up a little and rendered more entertaining, which is why I’m sharing this recipe with you today.

-Roast the cauliflower florets in the oven using a bit of coconut oil for roughly 10 minutes, or until tender.
+- Using a little coconut oil, roast the cauliflower florets in the oven for about 10 minutes, or until soft.

-Place the cauliflower, curry paste, cashew nuts and stock into a blender and mix until smooth.
+- In a processor, combine the cauliflower, curry paste, cashew nuts, and stock and blend until smooth.

 - Heat up in a saucepan before serving.